gordon-cs/gordon-360-api/README.md

 - Allow non-HTTPS connections by commenting out some code.
 This is what I did.
 DON'T FORGET TO REMOVE THE COMMENT SYMBOLS AFTER YOU FINISH THOUGH.
     - The code that restricts non-HTTPS connections is located under the `Startup.cs` file.
 Look for the "#if DEBUG" and "#endif" code-blocks.
 Comment both out.

+#### 415 Unsupported Media Error

+This error might occurs while testing 'test_post_profile_image' and 'test_post_ID_image', the reason causes this is that method 'PostAsFormData()' doesn't post it as form data, it is still JSON, fix should be happened in pytest_components.py.
+However, even if 415 error was fixed, it would still possibly cause error 500, potentail solutions are above.

 ### Documentation
 The documentation folder currently contains the ColdFusion files from go.gordon that contain the logic behind the people search.